svskaushik/shadeform-python/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## License